Kush22/Cleaning-Sorting-Utility/README.rst

 **Installation**
 ==========================

+To install run the command:
-To install just type in your terminal: pip install InnoCleaner
+pip install InnoCleaner

-Then type (on terminal):
+To Execute:

--To run in normal user mode
+-In normal user mode
     - Command: InnoCleaner
--To run the with super user privileges.
+-With super user privileges
     - Command: sudo InnoCleaner

 **Requirements**